 But, you are probably wondering if it was a bear we heard the first night… it wasn’t.
 We are fairly certain it was a family of porcupines passing through our small campsite at tree-line.
 The small creatures eat the bark off the trees and they really like cork handles on hiking poles.
 We have such handles and always hang the sticks from tree branches at night.
 So far that has kept them from getting eaten.
 I’m fairly certain they were porcupines as we saw the needles scrap against our thin orange tent canvas.

 People actually run the 26-mile trail in a single day… those people are insane!
-While this trail starts at 9,580′ and tops out at 12,465′ at West Maroon Pass the overall elevation gain is 8,115′.
-That is the trail both climbs and descends 8,115′.
+While this trail starts at 9,580′ and tops out at 12,465′ at West Maroon Pass the overall elevation gain is 8,115′. to clarify, the trail both climbs and descends 8,115′.
 So, if you want to break your legs in half go ahead and run it, but for normal humans I recommend backpacking.
 This trail has too much elevation and far too much beauty to rush it so I highly recommend a 5-day adventure, but anywhere between 3-5 is normal.

 Day 1: (about 5 miles)